CP1401/Practicals/prac_08/README.md

 Write code to extract and print specific data, like (sample output):

 ```
 Last name: Smith
 Born: (8, 12, 1928)
-Jimmy was born (8, 12, 1928) and was a great Piano player.
+Jimmy was born in 1928 and was a great Piano player.
 ```

 As ALWAYS, do this one step at a time.
 You don't want to write the whole thing before getting just the first line to work.